 Thorne found the cave where the shrews originated.
 Inside he found his old enemy, Jerry Farrell.

 Sam, Neavis, and Mickey were being held as Jerry’s prisoners.
 Jerry planned to use them as bait to lure Thorne to him.

-Jerry held a grudge all these years believing Thorne would someday return to the island.
-Jerry continued the experiments Dr. Cragin started.
-He worked on perfecting stronger, meaner, and more obedient shrews.
+Jerry held a grudge all these years, believing Thorne would someday return to the island.
+He had continued the experiments Dr. Cragin started.
+Jerry worked on perfecting stronger, meaner, and more obedient shrews.

 He learned how to use a flute to imitate the shrew’s hunting screech.
-Over time, Jerry became their “Alpha shrew” and using his flute could get them to do almost anything.
+Over time, Jerry became their “alpha shrew”.
+Using his flute, he could get them to do almost anything.